Open-/Closed-loop Active Learning for Data-driven Predictive Control: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:Problem Formulation} introduces the problems under consideration and provides preliminaries of this work.
-In Section \ref{sec:MoASE}, the measure and the approximation of the admissible set are presented.
+Section \ref{sec:Preliminaries} provides the preliminaries of this work. {Section \ref{sec:Problem Formulation} presents the problems considered in this work.} In Section \ref{sec:MoASE}, the approximation of the volume of admissible systems sets is presented.
 In Section \ref{sec:Active Online Learning for Modeling}, the active learning strategy is presented.
-Then, an adaptive predictive controller with a closed-loop active learning strategy is proposed and guarantees on the recursive feasibility and the stability are established in Section \ref{sec:Tube-based Data-driven Predictive Control}.
+Then, an adaptive predictive controller with a closed-loop active learning strategy is proposed, and sufficient conditions for recursive feasibility and stability are established in Section \ref{sec:Tube-based Data-driven Predictive Control}.
 Several numerical examples are presented and discussed in Section \ref{sec:Numerical Examples}.

 \emph{Notation: }For a matrix $S$, $S_{[i,j]}$ denotes the element at the $i$th row and $j$th column of $S$, $S_{[i]}$ denotes the $i$th column of it, $S_{[i:j]}$ denotes the matrix $\![ S_{[i]} \ S_{[i+1]} \dots \ S_{[j]} ]$, $\!S^{\top}\!$ denotes its transpose, $\!\det(S)\!$ denotes its determinant, $\!\text{col}(S)\!$ denotes the number of its columns, and $\text{vec}(S)\!:=\![ S_{[1]}^{\top} \ S_{[2]}^{\top} \dots \ S_{[\text{col}(S)]}^{\top} ]^{\!\top}\!\!$ denotes its vectorization.
 We write $\!S\!\succ\!0\!$ ($S\!\succeq\!0$) if $\!S\!$ is symmetric and positive (semi-)definite, and we denote negative (semi-)definiteness similarly.
 Besides, we let $\mathbb{Z}_{\geq0}$ denote the set of nonnegative integers and write $\mathbb{Z}_{[i,j]}:=\{i,i+1,\dots,j\}$.
 Let $\Vert \cdot \Vert_2$ denote the 2-norm of vectors or matrices. {We denote by $I_n$ the identity matrix of dimension $n$, and by $0_{n}$ the square matrix of dimension $n$, where all elements are zero.
 When subscripts are not specified, $I$ and $0$ represent the identity matrix and zero matrix of appropriate dimensions, respectively.} For two sets $\mathbb{X}$ and $\mathbb{Y}$, Minkowski set addition is defined as $\mathbb{X} \oplus \mathbb{Y}:=\{x+y \ | \ x\in\mathbb{X}, y\in \mathbb{Y}\} $, and Minkowski set subtraction is defined similarly as $\mathbb{X} \ominus \mathbb{Y}:=\{x-y \ | \ x\in\mathbb{X}, y\in \mathbb{Y}\}$. {We also define $\mathcal{D}_n:=\{\text{diag}(d_1,d_2,\dots,d_n) \ | \ d_i \geq 0, i \in \mathbb{Z}_{[1,n]}\}$.}